-The Preliminary Examination consists of at least 3 different questions to be answered during 3 different, at-home examinations.2 Students will have a total of 32 hours to complete the exam from the time it is received to the time it is to be returned.3 As such, the written examinations necessarily will take place over a period of several days, if not several weeks.
-It is, however, expected that all exams be completed within a single eight-week period.
-If, for any reason, the student cannot complete all exams within this period, she/he must contact the committee chair to discuss the reasons for the delay and options for the completion of the exam.
+Guided by this question, the student writes a 5000- to 7000-word exam paper for each of the three lists.
+Each final Preliminary Exam must be submitted by the agreed upon exam deadline.
+In rare situations, extensions for up to two weeks beyond these deadlines may be granted by the committee chair for extenuating circumstances.
+If, for any reason, the student cannot complete all exams within this period, they must contact the committee chair to discuss the reasons for the delay and options for the completion of the exam.
 The committee chair should inform the DGS if a longer time period for completion of the exam is required and why.
 The DGS will have to approve any extension to the preliminary examination period.